 It’s important to watch for the signs.
 (Read more about those here.)

 Some babies are slower to show signs of readiness for solids.
 They are late bloomers, if you will.
 Kind of like my late readers!

 No matter how much we practiced reading skills, they weren’t early readers.
 They learned on their own time table.

 Some children are poorly coordinated in their ability to chew and manipulate food in the mouth.
 They need more practice.
 Some find textures offensive and need more time and experience with them to warm up.

-Other babies are more sensitive to the sensory aspects of food.
+Other babies are more sensitive to the sensory characteristics of food.
 They may gag when they see, touch or taste food.

-This may be the culprit if your baby refuses to eat.
+This may be why your baby refuses to eat.
 Don’t fret too much if your baby is a late bloomer.
 Stay alert to signs of readiness and provide opportunities for more experiences with food.